Do your goals include:

 - Being able to express yourself in English with confidence and ease in professional contexts?

 Upon graduation, EHLS participants seek work in federal agencies as part of their scholarship obligation.
-By then they are able to offer potential employers not only native-speaker proficiency in their heritage language but also confidence and ease with interacting in a government workplace.
+They are able to offer potential employers not only native-speaker level proficiency in a critical language, but also confidence and ease with interacting in a government workplace.

-EHLS program graduates since 2006 have been naturalized US citizens originally from countries such as Afghanistan, China, Egypt, Iran, Kenya, Mauritania, Morocco, Nigeria, Pakistan, Sudan, Taiwan, and Tanzania.
-Their prior professional training has often been in such fields as teaching, architecture, business management, real estate, law, medicine, engineering, computer technology, foreign service, news-media relations, and translation.
+EHLS Program graduates since 2006 have been naturalized U.S. citizens originally from countries such as Afghanistan, Burkina Faso, China, Egypt, Iraq, Iran, Kazakhstan, Kenya, Mauritania, Morocco, Nigeria, Pakistan, South Korea, Sudan, Taiwan, Tanzania, Turkey, and Uzbekistan.
+Their prior professional training has often been in such fields as teaching, architecture, business management, real estate, law, medicine, finance, engineering, computer technology, foreign service, news-media relations, and translation.

 What Our Graduates Say